 Want to know more about the Currency in Croatia?
 As a tourist, it’s a good idea to know that they don’t use Euro despite being an EU-member.
 The Croatian currency is known as the Croatian Kuna (HRK).

-In this article, you can read all about the Croatian currency, see the exchange rate and get some money tips for your trips, including if you should exchange money before you travel or not.
+In this article, you can read all about the Croatian currency, see the exchange rate, and get some money tips for your trip, including if you should exchange money before you travel or not.

 I will also give answers to some of the most frequently asked questions about payments and currency in Croatia.